klaytn/klaytn-docs/docs/smart-contract/deploy-guide.md

 }
 ```

 - Select Compiler in the icon panel.
 Choose the desired EVM environment.
 For the Klaytn networks, you can choose between Baobab (testnet) and Cypress (mainnet).
-And click Compile.
+Click `Compile` when the sample code is ready to be complied before actual deployment.

 ![](img/deploy-with-ide/02_deployment_compile.png)